allenluce/logcap/README.md

 ```go
 func (hook *LogCap) Start()
 ```
-Stop starts the hook and removes ALL hooks from the logger.
+Start starts the hook, attaching it to the given logger.

 #### func (*LogCap) Stop